flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: INTRODUCTION

-First, in Section~\ref{sec:motiv} we give a motivating example that gives more intuition behind how \fliphoisting{} works.
-Section~\ref{sec:background} gives necessary background.
-Section~\ref{sec:fliphoisting} formally describes the \fliphoisting{} procedure and argues for its correctness.
-Section~\ref{sec:implementation} describes how to implement \fliphoisting{} for an existing probabilistic program.
-Section~\ref{sec:experiments} shows empirically that \fliphoisting{} is effective on realistic examples from graphical modeling and probabilistic verification, giving new state-of-the-art performance for probabilistic programming languages on these tasks.
+In Section~\ref{sec:motiv} we give a motivating example that provides intuition behind how \fh{} works.
+Section~\ref{sec:fliphoisting} formally describes the \fh{} procedure and argues for its correctness.
+Section~\ref{sec:experiments} describes how to implement \fh{} for \dice{} and demonstrates empirically that \fh{} is an effective optimization by showing (1) that practical problems that exhibit opportunities for \fh{} exist in the wild on examples from probabilistic graphical models and probabilistic verification; and (2) that our automated \fh{} approach reduces the runtime of \dice{} inference on these examples, giving new state-of-the-art performance for probabilistic programming languages on these tasks.
 Section~\ref{sec:related_work} gives an overview of related work.
 Section~\ref{sec:conclusion} concludes.